A solo violist with an international career — between the stage, the recording studio and teaching. And, under another name, writing.

 A few notable paths taken by Pierre Lenert’s students.

-“One must never stop working for it to be always good; and only now and then will it be very good.”— Pierre Lenert
+“One must work regularly for it to be always good.
+And sometimes, it will be very good…”— Pierre Lenert

-Under the pen name Peter Lane, Pierre Lenert writes French-language espionage thrillers where music, martial arts and geopolitics intersect.
-A taut, meticulously researched trilogy, driven by the same sense of tempo as on stage.
+Under the pen name Peter Lane, Pierre Lenert writes espionage thrillers in which secret codes hidden in musical scores become the stakes of an international struggle.
+A world where music, martial arts and geopolitics intersect — a taut, meticulously researched trilogy, driven by the same sense of tempo as on stage.

 published under the pen name Peter Lane